Fl0W97/CI_p1_meditation-_website/README.md

 ## Features

 ### Navigation

-mobile view: title above navigation elements.
-All text-align: center.
-Keep in mind padding of the main section and min width like in all other websites.
+The user is able to navigate on the navigation bar.
+There are three navigation elements according to the three pages Why, How, Who.
+Due to responsive design requiremets the behaviour and position of the navigation bar is slightly different.
+To keep the complexity low and due to the fact that the menu elements are short, there is no toggle function for the mobile view.

+Mobile view: Elements are aligned to the center.
+No toggle used.
+The widh of the navigation has a min-width (320px) so that the content is not covered from the navigation once the screen gets to smaller.
+The content top-margin is fixed (130px).

+Tablet view: Logo on the left site, navigation elements on the right site.

 Desktop view: Logo on the left site, navigation elements on the right site.

-media query 3 odr 4 breakpoints?
+However effect is implemented.

+There are three media query breakpoints used: (320px), 768px, 992px

 <!-- screenshot of the nav -->

 ### The header
+Title and logo are above the navigation.
+Depending on the media query the header gets bigger.
+The font-size/size of title and logo increases.

 <!-- screenshot of the nav -->

-### Why? / Home
+### Why? / Welcome/ about page
-Add a picture
 <!-- screenshot of the nav -->

-### HOW / Content
+### HOW / Content page includes meditation techniques
 <!-- screenshot of the nav -->

-### WHAT / About

-### WHO / Contact
+### WHO / Contact page
 <!-- screenshot of the nav -->

 ## Design
-change awesome font designs for Facebook&Co add awesome font pics for five reasons to start add awesome font pics for each meditation
+change awesome font designs for Facebook&Co add freepik.com illustration for each seaction

 ## Testing